thudugala/Plugin.LocalNotification/README.md

 ### Android

-Scheduled local notifications will persist after device reboot, if permission is set and SDK more than 5.0 Lollipop (API 21)
+Scheduled local notifications will persist after device reboot, if permission is set and SDK more than 5.0 Lollipop (API 21).
+You only need to do this if you plugin verion is below 4.0.3

 ```XML
 <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED" />